 Article 4

-The Commission shall meet in plenary Conference in the country of one of its Members or Associate Members at least once between two successive ordinary International Hydrographic Conferences.
+The Commission shall meet in plenary Conference in the country of one of its Members or Associate Members at least once between two successive ordinary Assemblies of the IHO.

 Article 5

 a) At the end of each Conference, the Members and Associate Members desirous of hosting the following Conference shall put forward their candidatures.
 Priority shall be given to a country which has not yet hosted a Conference, or to the one which did so the longest time ago.